-The first goal of this activity is to understand the importance of planning an observation system that helps organize collected information.
+The first goal of this activity is to understand that an observation system is a planned structure that helps organize collected information.
 The second goal is to create or improve upon an observation system that will support staff observations, organization, and reflection on collected anecdotes, photos, and work samples.

-Materials Required: • Paper, pencils or pens
+- Paper, pencils or pens - Chart paper